madoodia/Workspace/README.md

 # Workspace
-A place for learning C++

-- Using Visual Studio 2019 as IDE
+Implementing Custom Data Structures in C++ [String, Vector, List, Vector3D, Matrix, ...] for Study and Use

+- Using CMake to create a custom Build System
+- Clang-Format
-- Using Googletest for TDD
+- TDD with GoogleTest
+- Documentation with Doxygen
+...